 For most Bay Area households, transportation is the third-biggest monthly expense — trailing only the cost of housing and food.

-MTC in May, 2018 adopted Resolution No. 4320, establishing the framework for a 12- to 18-month pilot program — expected to begin in the fall of 2019 — to offer a 20 percent fare discount to eligible low-income adults for travel on:
+MTC in May, 2018 adopted Resolution No. 4320, establishing the framework for a 12- to 18-month pilot program — expected to begin in early 2020 — to offer a 20 percent fare discount to eligible low-income adults for travel on: